On the extended Whittaker category

 \sssec{}

 For a prestack $\Y$ fibering over $X$, let us recall the definition of the space of \emph{rational sections} of $\Y \to X$:

-We also write $\GMapsRan{\Z}$ for the space of rational sections of $\Z \times X \to X$. \begin{thm}[\cite{GL:contr}] The prestack $\GMapsRan{H}$ is contractible for any algebraic group $H$.
+We also write $\GMapsRan{\Z}$ for the space of rational sections of $\Z \times X \to X$, and occasionally abbreviate it by $\Z(\sK)$. \begin{thm}[\cite{GL:contr}] The prestack $\GMapsRan{H}$ is contractible for any algebraic group $H$.
 More generally, $\GMapsRan{Y}$ is contractible for any affine scheme $Y$ which is covered by open subsets isomorphic to open subsets of $\mathbb A^n$. \end{thm}

 Let now $Y \to X$ be a Zariski locally trivial fibration whose fibers satisfy the above hypothesis.
-Using the methods of \loccit, one easily deduces that $\GSectRan{Y}$ is also contractible.
+Using the methods of \loccit, one deduces that $\GSectRan{Y}$ is also contractible.

 \sssec{}

 The groups $G(\AA)$ and $G(\OO)$ appearing in the introduction will be replaced in geometry by the group prestacks of \emph{meromorphic jets} and \emph{regular jets} into $G$, respectively.
 Let us briefly recall the well-known definitions.
 For $\Y \to X$ an arbitrary prestack over $X$, define the spaces of jets and meromorphic jets of $\Y \to X$ as the prestacks